Frederick Federici: Early life

-Peak career, America and Australia
+Peak career

 In further D'Oyly Carte tours of the Gilbert and Sullivan operas, from late 1880, Federici appeared as Captain Corcoran in H.M.S.
 Pinafore and then Samuel in The Pirates of Penzance.
 He next appeared as the Pirate King in Pirates in 1881.
 The Era wrote that Federici "is capital as the Pirate King".
 He Played Colonel Calverley from 1882 to 1883 in Patience.
 One local reviewer wrote that Federici "has a somewhat powerful voice, which comes out well in the patter song ...
 "If you want a receipt for that popular mystery," whilst his solo "When first I put this uniform on," was received with great éclat, and another said that he "evoked enthusiastic applause".

 Through most of 1883 Federici toured as Strephon in Iolanthe.
 The Leeds Mercury wrote that "Federici, vocally and otherwise was excellent as Strephon".
 So did the Manchester Times.
 The Bristol Mercury and Daily Post thought that "Strephon was effectively rendered by Mr. F. Federici, who not only acquitted himself very satisfactorily in the singing, but infused into the part a vein of quiet humour".
 However, The Era had a mixed reaction: "Mr. F. Federici, though a good actor, is a trifle too robust in style", and the Liverpool Mercury wrote that "he is too conscious of the importance of the place he holds in the piece".
 In 1884 he played Florian in Princess Ida.
 The Era called him "most artistic" in the role.
 In the first half of 1885, he toured as the Counsel to the Plaintiff in Trial by Jury and Sir Marmaduke Pointdextre in The Sorcerer, while also continuing to appear as Florian in Princess Ida.